thainamhoang/adasite/index.md

 {% include analysis/genre_theme_table.html %}

 Why all this fuss?
 Now we can use another fancy Large Language Model (LLM) to predict the probability of belonging to a certain genre and a certain theme.
-We let the model predict it genres and themes separately, so we get two vectors with 8 elements that both sum up to 1.
+We let the model predict genres and themes separately, so we get two vectors with 8 elements that both sum up to 1.
 As an example, let's look at [_Life of Pi_](https://www.imdb.com/title/tt0454876/) and see if the probabilities make sense to the naked eye.
 First, only genres: